scottx611x/CSCI-S-40/Lecture/Lectures.md

   - a one way mathematical function
   - MD5 etc.
   - Produce a "message digest" much smaller than the original data
-  - Provide integrity check, but does not provide confidentiallity
+  - Provide integrity check, but does not provide confidentiality
     - Lecture 11 42:00
   - Reverse hashing
   - Rainbow tables